 A comparative analysis was not implemented for the developed NREM classifiers since no other work was found performing a second by second NREM assessment (the standard defined by the AASM is to use an epoch of 30 s).
 Nonetheless, the accuracy reported by state of the art works for NREM classification, considering a 30 s epoch, ranges from 72% to 98%, depending on the number of classes considered [51].
 Hence the developed work is within the range while using a challenging approach of classifying every second.

-A total of three works where found in the state of the art performing the CAP cycles assessment.
-Mostafa et al. [28] applied a FFNN for the classification, reporting an Acc of 62% while Mendonça et al. [27] [15] employed a FSM and reported an Acc of 79%, using a feature based method for the A phase classification, and 76%, when the A phase was classified by an LSTM.
+A total of three works were found in the state of the art performing the CAP cycles assessment.
+Mostafa et al. [28] applied an FFNN for the classification, reporting an Acc of 62% while Mendonça et al. [27] [15] employed an FSM and reported an Acc of 79%, using a feature based method for the A phase classification, and 76%, when the A phase was classified by an LSTM.
 By comparing with the results attained in this work, it was concluded that Mendonça et al. [27] reached the same Acc as the developed feature based LSTM method, while the other works reported a lower performance.
 However, it is important to bear in mind the higher number of subjects examined in this work.
 When comparing the AFC based classifiers, the developed method based on LSTM reached a higher performance for the CAP cycle assessment than Mendonça et al. [15].

 By examining the normalized CAP rate error, presented in Fig. 4, it is possible to conclude that subject 17 (subject with sleep-disordered breathing) has the larger normalized error for the models based on 1D-CNN, AFC LSTM, and FFNN, possibly due to the low CAP accuracy of the models for this subject.
 For the model based on LSTM fed with features, subject 8 was the most challenging, leading to the higher CAP rate error, possibly due to the low A phase accuracy, which led the FSM to overestimate the CAP cycles duration.
-By examining the CAP rate percentage error, it was observed that the model based on the AFC LSTM has the best results (lower average value), followed by the model based on LSTM fed with features.
-The FFNN based model has the higher average value.
+By examining the CAP rate percentage error, it was observed that the model based on the AFC LSTM has the best results (lowest average value), followed by the model based on LSTM fed with features.
+The FFNN based model has the highest average value.
 By inspecting the boxplots of the CAP rate percentage error, presented in Fig. 5, it is notorious that the model based on the AFC LSTM has the lowest variation in the results, suggesting that this model is the most suitable for the CAP rate examination.
-These results are likely to be related to the performance for the CAP assessment, since the model based on the AFC LSTM has the most balanced results, whit an accuracy that is similar to best results attained by the model based on LSTM fed with features.
+These results are likely to be related to the performance for the CAP assessment, since the model based on the AFC LSTM has the most balanced results, with an accuracy that is similar to the best results attained by the model based on LSTM fed with features.

 Only the work reported by Mariani et al. [26] was found in the state of the art performing the CAP rate appraisal.
 The reported CAP rate percentage error was 17%.
 The same value was attained by using the model based on the AFC LSTM.
 Nevertheless, Mariani et al. [26] evaluated only subjects free of neurological disorders, while in this work subjects diagnosed with sleep-disordered breathing were also examined thus, there is a larger variation on the dataset’s CAP rate (most of the sleep-disordered breathing subjects have a higher CAP rate).